mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 companies that I've seen take the competitive approach with their ecosystem itself, in which case I wouldn't consider it so much of as much of a community.
-Um, they end up sort of like not doing as well because people are worried about, Oh, if we do this, what will they do, right?
+Um, they end up sort of like not doing as well because people are worried about, "Oh, if we do this, what will they do, right?
 If we build this, will they launch their own?
-And then what do we do at that point?
-Whereas like, if you're more collaborative, as you generate these software projects and work with your ecosystem, you end up having.
-A community that reinforces itself and grows.
+And then what do we do at that point?"
+Whereas like, if you're more collaborative, as you generate these software projects and work with your ecosystem, you end up having a community that reinforces itself and grows, right?

-**Michaela:** [00:07:18] Right.
-And I mean, I don't know if this is too confidential or you don't want you to talk about it, but could you give some examples of open source projects that are more community driven versus some that don't have a community or that are more ecosystem driven?
+**Michaela:** [00:07:18] And I mean, I don't know if this is, um, too confidential or you don't want you to talk about it, but could you give some examples of open source projects that are more community driven versus some that don't have a community or that are more ecosystem driven?

 **Chris:** [00:07:37] Sure.
-Um, I feel in some ways that.
-Uh, like Kubernetes is almost an ecosystem driven, uh, environment.
-Um, I'd probably placed that more on Docker being ecosystem driven and Kubernetes, but Kubernetes also has a strong sort of ecosystem around it.
+Um, I feel in some ways that, uh, like Kubernetes is almost an ecosystem driven, uh, environment.
+Um, I'd probably placed that more on Docker being ecosystem driven than Kubernetes, but Kubernetes also has a strong sort of ecosystem around it.
 Um, there's also a lot of community in Kubernetes.
 So if you're looking at like a place where both exists, that's a place where both exists.
-Um, I think that Docker took more of the ecosystem approach and was probably a little bit more competitive than a cooperative.
-In general, but yeah.
-And then you start looking at the other end and you start looking at like, who's really community driven and you look at view, right?
+Um, I think that Docker took more of the ecosystem approach and was probably a little bit more competitive than a cooperative, in general, but yeah.
+And then you start looking at the other end and you start looking at like, who's really community driven and you look at Vue, right?
 And you look at Rust and those feel very community driven, right?
 Um, when Rust succeeds, everybody succeeds, right?
-When view succeeds, everybody succeeds.
-Um, when Docker succeeds, not necessarily, everybody is succeeding.
+When Vue succeeds, everybody succeeds.
+Um, when Docker succeeds, not necessarily everybody is succeeding.

 **Michaela:** [00:08:31] Okay.
-And so how do you think that what's, what's the, what's the core to dad instead?
-You know, if we have, if you build something, how can we make sure that if one succeeds everybody succeeds, I mean, this is such a nice, um, way a mindset, right?
+And so how do you think that what's, what's the, what's the core to that?
+That you know, if we have, if you build something, how can we make sure that if one succeeds everybody succeeds, I mean, this is such a nice, um, way a mindset, right?
 That we can strive for, but what are some of the things that we can do actively do to get to that point?

-**Chris:** [00:08:54] Yeah, I think that falls back onto the idea of, are you going to be cooperative with people where you're going to be competitive with people?
-And there's a lot there.
-There's a very interesting dynamic that we will probably get really, really deep into.
+**Chris:** [00:08:54] Yeah, I think that falls back onto the idea of, are you going to be cooperative with people or are you going to be competitive with people?
+And there's a lot there, there's a very interesting dynamic that we will probably get really, really deep into.
 Um, but I won't get too deep into that is like the VC funding and open source startup dynamic.
 And that kind of like forces you into this competitive nature because you often feel like, um, as somebody who has taken this money that you